 “It’s all about the numbers!”
 I studied auditing and worked in the financial industry for 5 years.
-If there’s one thing I learned, it’s that numbers and metrics can be subjective—including customer feedback scores.
+If there’s one thing I learned, it’s that numbers and metrics can be subjective.

 What really matters is that you are crystal clear on what you want to measure and how you’ll measure it.
-At MailerLite, we know exactly what we need to look at when we want to measure our customer’s satisfaction.
+At MailerLite, we love measuring customer satisfaction because it’s the strongest indicator of future growth.

 Read on to learn what NPS is and how you can create an NPS survey feedback email of your own.